By Christina Vranian Grande

 Hallie’s friend David walked in as she finished her sentence.
 She was still distracted by her password loss.
 David asked what we were talking about.
 He shook his head in disagreement, “No, it’s for drugs or alcohol.”

 Although I knew the days of the drug dealer pager were over, I had never considered that a secret social media account could be the new underground drug web.
 It’s a status symbol for teenagers to have as many followers as possible on a social media account, but kids who were involved in illegal or scandalous activities couldn’t risk having thousands of followers.
-The solution—kids brilliantly created two social media accounts, a private and a public one.
-One social media account bragged of hundreds of followers, and the other had a more devious mission.
+The solution—kids brilliantly created two social media accounts, one private and one public.
+One social media account bragged of hundreds of followers, while the other had a more devious mission.

-But, as I continued my conversation with David, I thought I would poll other students informally throughout the day to get to the bottom of my FINSTA investigation.
+As I continued my conversation with David, I decided to poll other students informally throughout the day.
+I wanted to get to the bottom of my FINSTA investigation.
 While kids would nod when I mentioned drugs or alcohol, they also admitted to preferring a less public profile on occasion.

-Their FINSTAs narrowed their social circle—their “fake feeds” became places where they felt comfortable, sounding boards where they could discuss their bad days or make jokes they knew their friends would appreciate and not ridicule.
+Their FINSTAs narrowed their social circle—their “fake feeds” became places where they felt comfortable.
+FINSTA was a sounding board where they could discuss their bad days or make jokes they knew their friends would appreciate and not ridicule.

 Having taught teenagers for the past 16 years, I admit that I find it harder to identify with their social norms.
 But being on the inside, I have the unique opportunity to observe their communication (much like I could by sitting next to a Secret Society Meeting).
 I personally have a RINSTA (a real Instagram), where I post pictures of my kids and our vacations.
 In most pictures, we don’t have on our Saturday night sweatpants and we aren’t wearing mismatched jammies.
 We send the world (or at least our followers) an edited image of ourselves.